ROCm/ROCm.github.io/ROCmPCIeFeatures.md

 If your system has a PCIe Express Switch it needs to support AtomicsOp routing.
 Again AtomicOp requests are permitted only if a component's DEVCTL2.ATOMICOP_REQUESTER_ENABLE field is set.
 These requests can only be serviced if the upstream components support AtomicOp completion and/or routing to a component which does.

 Atomic Operation is a Non-Posted transaction supporting 32- and 64-bit address formats, there must be a response for Completion containing the result of the operation.
 Errors associated with the operation (uncorrectable error accessing the target location or carrying out the Atomic operation) are signaled to the requester by setting the Completion Status field in the completion descriptor, they are set to to Completer Abort (CA) or Unsupported Request (UR).

-If your system has a PCIe Express Switch it needs to support AtomicsOp routing.

 To understand more about how PCIe Atomic operations work  [PCIe Atomics](https://pcisig.com/sites/default/files/specification_documents/ECN_Atomic_Ops_080417.pdf)